15

 Apart from that, well done Dob in showing how mindless altruism harms everybody.

-• Posted by $ Commander 3 years, 7 months ago
+• Posted by $ Commander 4 years, 8 months ago in reply to this comment.

 I had the fortune of getting together with a friend and business owner in So Minneapolis this past Friday.